jaeoheeail/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list tags
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of tags
-3. User requests to rename a specific person's tag in the list
+3. User requests to rename a specific tag in the list
 4. AddressBook confirms the change with the user
 5. User confirms or cancels change <br>
 Use case ends.